 Part of the mission of FHS is to educate students of all ages about the history of human interaction with the forested environment.
 By using our library and archival materials, publications, and films, we disseminate information in innovative ways.
 Through the Lynn W. Day Distinguished Lectureship in Forest and Conservation History, we invite a leading scholar or leader in natural resources who is shaping our understanding of human history and environmental change to deliver a talk; recordings of the talks are available on our YouTube channel.
 Our middle school environmental education curriculum “If Trees Could Talk” is available as a free resource.
 For 7th through 12th grades, we offer teachers’ guides to the U.S. Forest Service history documentary The Greatest Good and America’s First Forest: Carl Schenck and the Asheville Experiment, our award-winning film about the birth of professional forestry and the conservation movement.
-America's First Forest is also used in professional forester and logger training programs.
+Both films are appropriate for college and continuing education classes.

 IF TREES COULD TALK